Skip to main content

 Users can start as many MCP servers as necessary.
 The default configurations and examples below assume that workspace and pipeline MCP servers can work side by side.

-Since all MCP clients work with sse transport now, it is the default when running the server.
+The default transport is streamable-http (MCP spec 2025-03-26).
 The MCP will attach to the workspace context and pipelines in it.
 It must be able to start in the same Python environment and see the same workspace as dlt when running pipelines.
-There were also issues with stdio pollution from print statements—one misbehaving dependency could break the transport channel.
-TL;DR: We still support stdio transport, but it is not recommended.
+We still support stdio and legacy sse transports via --stdio and --sse flags, but streamable-http is recommended.

 To launch the server in workspace context: